What is Cometriq?

 a pre-existing dental problem.

 Cabozantinib may harm an unborn baby.
 Use effective birth control to prevent pregnancy while you are using this medicine and for at least 4 months after your last dose.
+Tell your doctor if you think you might be pregnant.

 How should I take Cometriq?